-Unlike two years ago, this year I won’t have the time to summarize all the interesting presentations and discussions from the Ars Electronica Symposium.
+Unlike two years ago, this year I won’t have the time to summarize all of the interesting presentations and discussions from the Ars Electronica Symposium.
 Isaac and I divided the day into two parts.
-In the morning we focused on countries that had already experienced some sort of revolution or mass mobilization.
-In the afternoon we switched to countries that have been much more successful at resisting dissent despite the best efforts of dedicated activists.
+In the morning, we focused on countries that had already experienced some sort of revolution or mass mobilization.
+In the afternoon we switched to countries that have been more successful at resisting dissent despite the best efforts of dedicated activists.

 Leading up to the symposium I sent some interview questions out to the morning’s speakers in order to set some basic context.
 Interviews with Tunisian activist Lina Ben Mhenni and Spanish-Syrian activist Leila Nachawati are both available on the Ars Electronica website.
 What follows is my interview with Zeynep Tufekci, a Turkish professor of information and sociology at the University of North Carolina, Chapel Hill and a fellow at the Berkman Center for Internet and Society where she will soon be speaking about her findings from field research in Egypt.
 You can see a video of her presentation at Ars Electronica on YouTube.